 Course: Systemic design for tackling complexity

-Course dates: starts 26 September 2022 for a duration of eight weeks
+Course dates: duration of eight weeks

 Living in a constantly changing, interconnected and complex world forces organisations to make decisions today for highly uncertain futures with limited tools and available knowledge.